Loop induced top quark FCNC through top quark and dark matter interactions: Introduction

 \section{Introduction}

 Top quark flavor changing neutral current (FCNC) processes can only occur via loops in the standard model (SM) and their production rates are highly suppressed by the Glashow-Iliopoulos-Maiani mechanism~\cite{Glashow:1970gm}.
-The branching ratios of top quark decay $t\to Xq$, where $X=h, Z,\gamma, g$ and $q=u,c$ are around $10^{-16}\sim 10^{-12}$ in the SM~\cite{AguilarSaavedra:2004wm}.
-As a result, it would be a challenge to observe the SM top quark FCNC effects at the current or foreseeable dataset.
-However, a large top quark FCNC signals could be induced in the new physics (NP) beyond the SM at the tree or loop level, e.g. ${\rm BR}(t\to Xq)\sim \mathcal{O}(10^{-5})$ in the minimal supersymmetry standard model (MSSM)~\cite{AguilarSaavedra:2004wm} or two Higgs doublet model~\cite{Gaitan:2015hga,Abbas:2015cua,Arhrib:2015maa}.
+For example, the branching ratios of top quark decay $t\to Xq$, where $X=h, Z,\gamma, g$ and $q=u,c$ are around $10^{-16}\sim 10^{-12}$ in the SM~\cite{AguilarSaavedra:2004wm}.
+As a result, it would be a challenge to observe the SM top quark FCNC effects with the current or foreseeable dataset.
+However, the testable top quark FCNC signals could be induced in the new physics (NP) beyond the SM at the tree or loop level, e.g. ${\rm BR}(t\to Xq)\sim \mathcal{O}(10^{-5})$ in the minimal supersymmetry standard model (MSSM)~\cite{AguilarSaavedra:2004wm} or two Higgs doublet model~\cite{Gaitan:2015hga,Abbas:2015cua,Arhrib:2015maa}.
 Therefore, any evidence of the top quark FCNC signals would shed light on the various possible NP models and also the underlying mechanism of generating top quark FCNC.